According to the various studies conducted so far, there appear to be several mechanisms by which endometriosis causes female infertility:

 Endometriosis can also cause problems that affect fertility, such as alterations in carbohydrate metabolism, ranging from insulin sensitivity with low glucose levels to insulin resistance.

-Suggested for you: How does endometriosis affect a woman’s fertility?.
+Read the full article on: How does endometriosis affect a woman’s fertility? ( 29).